Turn Paper into Gold with this Document Value Checklist

 May 26, 2015 Categories: Digital Color, Industry News, Reference Guide Tags: digital color, digital inkjet print, document design, document marketing, engaging color documents, full-color statements, job appropriate color, statement marketing

-In an earlier post, we propounded that document value is quite real and not just marketing hyperbole.
-We mentioned how compliant production, digital color and customer understanding can all increase the value of customer-facing documents, beyond merely fulfilling their original intended purpose.
-However, we stopped short of providing tips that actually make your documents better.
+In an earlier post, we propounded that statement document value is quite real and not just marketing hyperbole.
+We mentioned how compliant production, digital color and customer understanding can all increase the value of customer-facing financial banking statement documents, beyond merely fulfilling their original intended purpose.
+However, we stopped short of providing tips that actually make your billing and invoicing documents better.

 This post completes the thought by providing practical, best-practice-driven guidance based on 30-plus years of experience counseling and supporting leading financial brands.